The North Face ThermoBall Jacket

 - The jacket fits big and boxy, although it’s about average for The North Face.

-- The 15D shell fabric is thin and not very confidence inspiring for serious outdoor use.
+- The 15-denier shell fabric is thin and not very confidence-inspiring for serious outdoor use.

 |Arc’teryx Atom LT||$239||11.1 oz.||Coreloft (60g)||20-denier||No|

 There were a number of well-established synthetic jackets when the ThermoBall hit the market, but its innovative insulation, good styling, and impressive marketing campaign have made it a classic.
-One of our favorite synthetics at the time of its launch—and still today—is the Arc’teryx Atom LT (see our in-depth review).
+One of our favorite synthetics at the time of its launch—and still today—is the Arc’teryx Atom LT.
 This jacket is the cozier option with softer materials, stretch side panels, and a more athletic fit compared with the boxier ThermoBall.
-As everyday jackets, both offer similar levels of warmth and the ThermoBall saves you $40, but we think the Atom LT’s comfort, fit, and build quality are worth the extra money.
+The North Face jacket is also heavier at 15.5 ounces vs. the Arc’teryx’s 11.1-ounce weight, although this comes with a slight bump in warmth.
+Both work well as everyday jackets, but we think the Atom LT’s comfort, fit, and build quality are worth the extra $40.

 The ThermoBall’s closest competitor in warmth, price, and popularity around town is the Patagonia Nano Puff.
 Both jackets have enough insulation to be comfortable down into the low 40s Fahrenheit, and their smooth shells and linings are nice to wear as both mid and outer layers.
 We do, however, prefer the Patagonia’s regular fit to the large and relaxed cut of the ThermoBall, but that can be a subjective choice.
-Another personal preference is looks—despite its name, the Nano Puff is lower profile than the ThermoBall, which looks more like a down jacket.
+Another personal preference is looks—despite its name, the Nano Puff is lower-profile than the ThermoBall, which looks more like a down jacket.
+And finally, the Nano Puff is a couple ounces lighter at 11.9 (for more, see our in-depth Nano Puff review).
 Overall, we prefer the Patagonia design, but it’s worth noting that the hoody version of the ThermoBall will save you $29 (the non-hooded versions are the same price).

-A final alternative is The North Face’s new Ventrix jacket.
+A final alternative is The North Face’s own Ventrix Jacket.
 Similar to the ubiquitous Patagonia Nano-Air, this piece puts breathability and temperature regulation above all-out warmth and weight.
-We have to say we’ve been really impressed with the Ventrix and would choose it over the ThermoBall in most cases: it’s super comfortable with stretchy and soft materials, fits better with an athletic but not restrictive cut, and the breathable design is the real deal.
-The ThermoBall is lighter and packs down smaller (the Ventrix doesn’t even stuff into its own pocket), but the new Ventrix is our favorite insulated jacket currently made by The North Face.
+We have to say we’ve been really impressed with the Ventrix and would choose it over the ThermoBall in most cases: it’s super comfortable with stretchy and soft materials, fits better with an athletic but not restrictive cut, is lighter-weight at 12.7 ounces, and the breathable design is the real deal.
+All things considered, the Ventrix is our favorite insulated jacket currently made by The North Face.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!